google/docsy/README.md

     You can customize this pre-configured basic site into your own Docsy themed site.
     [Learn more...](https://github.com/google/docsy-example)

-  - Add docsy to your exsiting site.
-You can either add Docsy as a submodule, or clone the Docsy repo into your site.
+  - Add Docsy to your existing Hugo site repo's `themes` directory.
+You can either add Docsy as a Git submodule, or clone the Docsy theme into your project.
     See the complete list of [Docsy installation options](https://docsydocs.netlify.com/docs/getting-started/) .

     For example, to clone Docsy into the `theme` directory of your project, you run the following command from